dynamicalsystemslaboratory/The-Urban-Legal-Mirage/Scripts/Data Processing/README.md

 The three `snap_mi504g7pxmrn977ah.[#].csv` files contain the following columns relating to the Martindale lawyer profiles.
 These raw snapshots are upstream inputs used to construct the processed lawyer dataset; they are not read directly by the affordability notebooks.

-The column names below are reproduced exactly as they appear in the raw files, including their original spelling:
+The column names below are reproduced exactly as they appear in the raw files (spelling errors are in original source):

 ```text
 url